OpenFolf/project-report-vuepress/docs/technical-overview/README.md

 ## CI/CD

-A big part of the Jamstack methodology is CI/CD or continuous integration and continuous delivery.
+A big part of the Jamstack methodology is CI/CD or _continuous integration_ and _continuous delivery_.
 The concept of always adding to your product in small increments in a safe and predictable manner.

 ### Continuous integration